2019–20 Eastern Illinois Panthers men's basketball team

 The 2019–20 Eastern Illinois Panthers men's basketball team represented Eastern Illinois University during the 2019–20 NCAA Division I men's basketball season.
-The Panthers, led by eighth-year head coach Jay Spoonhour, played their home games at Lantz Arena as members of the Ohio Valley Conference.
-They finished the season 17–15, 9–9 in OVC play to finish in a tie for fifth place.
+The Panthers, led by eighth-year head coach Jay Spoonhour, played their home games at Lantz Arena as members of the Ohio Valley Conference (OVC).
+They finished the season 17–15, 9–9 in OVC play, to finish in a tie for fifth place.
 They defeated Jacksonville State in the first round of the OVC tournament before losing in the quarterfinals to Austin Peay.

 Previous season

-The Panthers finished the 2018–19 season 14–18, 7–11 in OVC play to finish in sixth place.
+The Panthers finished the 2018–19 season 14–18, 7–11 in OVC play, to finish in sixth place.
 They lost to UT Martin in the first round of the OVC tournament.

 Preseason

-In a vote of conference coaches and sports information directors, EIU was picked to finish in 7th place in the OVC.
+In a vote of conference coaches and sports information directors, Eastern Illinois was picked to finish in 7th place in the OVC.

 Preseason All-OVC team

 The Panthers had one player selected to the preseason all-OVC team.